DanielMoscoso/100day_challenge/Readme.txt

 		-Then challenge states that the function should be called 'save'.
 		-A pop-up window appears, and asks the user if the information entered is correct before actually saving it into the '.txt' file.
+		-If the person leaves any field empty, then a warning pops up saying so.
 ===============================================================================